-It seems like every time I’ve turned on the television recently, or clicked on an on-line link, I’ve been subjected to House Speaker Austin Knutsen’s repeated video entreaties to call Sen. Tester and insist that he confirm Neil Gorsuch’s appointment to the Supreme Court.
-Unless you’ve been in a coma or unplugged from the internet, you too have probably seen the Knutsen video.
+It seems like every time I’ve turned on the television recently, or clicked on an on-line link, I’ve been subjected to House Speaker Austin Knudsen’s repeated video entreaties to call Sen. Tester and insist that he confirm Neil Gorsuch’s appointment to the Supreme Court.
+Unless you’ve been in a coma or unplugged from the internet, you too have probably seen the Knudsen video.
 But in case you haven’t, here it is:

 Now, admittedly – and this is particularly true in the era of Donald Trump – when it comes to political advertising, tweeting and the like, we can’t expect much in the way of logic or respect for the facts.
-But I figure that if Knutsen is going to beat us on the head with the same message over and over again, which presumably means he thinks he’s got something worthwhile to say, he’s fair game for a little critical deconstruction.
-Here then, verbatim, is Knutsen’s pitch:
+But I figure that if Knudsen is going to beat us on the head with the same message over and over again, which presumably means he thinks he’s got something worthwhile to say, he’s fair game for a little critical deconstruction.
+Here then, verbatim, is Knudsen’s pitch:

-I’m Montana House Speaker Austin Knutsen.
+I’m Montana House Speaker Austin Knudsen.
 I know what it’s like to fight against Washington’s War on the West.
 That’s why we need Judge Gorsuch on the Supreme Court.
 A judge who will interpret the law, not make the law.

 The Senate must confirm the President’s nominee.
 Senator Daines is supporting Judge Gorsuch, but Senator Tester, what’s he waiting for?
 Call Senator Tester and tell him it’s time to confirm Judge Gorsuch to the Supreme Court.